Dwarf (D)Espalier (E) on M26 root-stock produces 8-12’ tree.

 Pale yellow skin with pink blush.
 Creamy flesh.
 Late variety.
 Need pollinizer.
 Grows well here.

-Akane SD: Considered one of the best mid season apples with good disease resistance.
+AKANE SD: Considered one of the best mid season apples with good disease resistance.
 Very good flavor, a blend of sweet and sharp, preferable for eating, stays firm cooked.
+NOT CURRENTLY AVAILABLE.

-Pink Lady SD: An October apple with medium-size fruit with rich yellow skin blushed with pink.
+PINK LADY SD: An October apple with medium-size fruit with rich yellow skin blushed with pink.
 Bred to keep well with lack of storage scald.
+NOT CURRENTLY AVAILABLE.

 GOLD SENTINAL: Yellow apple with great flavor, white, crisp flesh.
 Good for pots, small gardens.